MolSSI-Education/cpp_programming/02-01-intro-cpp.md

 > ## Types in python
 > Python does have types, although they are not declared the same way as in C++,
-> and are often determined implicitly.
+> and are often determined implicitly at runtime.
 >
 > Try running the following in a jupyter notebook or in a python script
 >